bnittalee/KC-Housing-Price-Project/README.md

 <b>Author:</b> Brittney Nitta-Lee

 ### Overview
-This analysis focuses on the King County House Sales data set to build a multiple regression model that can predict house prices for homeowners who are interested in selling their home.
+Compass Real Estate wants to host a class for Homeowners who are interested in selling their home.
+This analysis will be focusing on the King County House Sales dataset to find information on ways to increase the value of their home.

 ### Questions
 1. Which features are most highly correlated with price?